oneapi-src/oneAPI-samples/README.md

 ## Introduction

 The oneAPI samples repository provides code samples for Intel oneAPI toolkits.<br><br>We recommend checking out a specific stable release version of the repository.
-[View available stable releases](https//github.com/oneapi-src/oneAPI-samples/tags).
+The version of the repository you fetch should match the version of the oneAPI compiler you are using.
+[View available stable releases](https://github.com/oneapi-src/oneAPI-samples/tags).
 The latest versions (2021.4.0) of code samples on the master branch are not guaranteed to be stable.
  ### Sample Details